 Congratulations to members of the MSLOC community who are on the move:

-- Jim Green (MSLOC Alumnus), Clinical Sales Operation Specialist at Sorin Group
+- Jim Green (MSLOC Student), Clinical Sales Operation Specialist at Sorin Group

 - Nicole Haris (MSLOC Alumna), Director of Talent Management for Asia Pacific, Middle East and Africa for McDonald’s Corporation